Profile:

 "I grew up in western New York State and had not been to Florida until my first year in college," he notes.
 "My father and mother would speak with envy of their ability to take those vacations.
 As a child, it impressed me that if this was a place I could be, why wouldn’t I be there all the time?
 My interest in the hotel industry was brought about by looking at photographs of their vacation experiences, combined with photographs and travel images that depicted Florida and southern California as two beautiful places to vacation."

+In 1976 Peter struck out on his own as a consultant to major lenders including Metropolitan Life Insurance, Gridley Bank of London, Piedmont Trust, Cabot and Forbes, Chase Manhattan Bank and numerous others.
 In 1978 he joined forces with Igo Van Bohemen to develop the initial 350 acres of Sandestin.
 When overseas business interests forced Igo to sell his portion of the business, Peter’s Bos Group became 100% owner of Sandestin.
 In the following years additional parcels of land were acquired to bring Sandestin to its current size of 2450 acres.
-In late 1991, Peter sold Sandestin to a Malaysian company, Sime Darby, and began accumulating various land and development holdings under the Legendary name.
+In late 1991, Peter sold Sandestin to a Malaysian company, Sime Darby, and began accumulating various land and development holdings under the Legendary name. |

 In the 80’s Peter developed a very special relationship with the Coleman L. Kelly Testamentary Trust after volunteering considerable time and energy assisting the trust with their 2,000 acre tract of property that was part of the location of the proposed Mid-Bay Bridge.
 Subsequently a relationship blossomed with the Mattie Kelly Trust for leases of various land parcels.
 A key element of this relationship was preserving and enhancing the value of their real estate holdings – in 2001 Peter added a master stroke to his commitment to enhancing value, the Wyland Whaling Wall #88.

+"The Whaling Wall was an event that brought together the whole community and received involvement from all segments of the population," he notes.
+Wyland went one step further and painted a large American flag on the roof of the marina with a statement for US servicemen.
 Peter is not a stranger to helping a community build a vision for its growth.
 He was involved in the Destin’s Visions 2000 forums in the mid-1990s, an exhaustive, community-wide initiative to capitalize on Destin’s attributes and repair the weaknesses.
-Peter has mixed feelings about the progress of this initiative.
+Peter has mixed feelings about the progress of this initiative. |

 "Visions 2000 was the first planning attempt in over 12 years of the city’s existence.
 I think it goes too far in some areas and not far enough in other, but a great start.
 That said the planning effort needed today is quite different from that of 14 years ago.
 The planning effort needed today for redevelopment deals with problem-solving not problem-avoidance," he states.
 "The city, over these past 14-15 years, has used up most of the undeveloped property and we will now be dealing with a redevelopment, which is far more difficult and time-consuming because the effects of a redevelopment standard will only take effect in very small and generally detached (fragmented) areas when existing structures are torn down and replaced as there is escalating land value. "